 Do your research

-Research the company before you apply-so many times I have called candidates and asked them what they know about us and I get the token response of “I haven’t had time to research your company yet” Does that sound like someone who really wants the job?
-So if the next question I were to ask is “why do you want to work here?” and they go on and on about being told it’s a great place, but you haven’t done your research, how do you know this is a great place?
+Research the company before you apply.
+So many times I have called candidates and asked them what they know about us and I get the token response of “I haven’t had time to research your company yet”.
+Does that sound like someone who really wants the job?
+So if the next question I were to ask is, “why do you want to work here?” and they haven’t done their research, how do they know this is a great place?
 If you don’t know the company you will get tossed to the side.